Duke Tumatoe: Duke Tumatoe and The All-Star Frogs

 In 1969, Tumatoe founded Duke Tumatoe and The All-Star Frogs.
-The band featured guitar, bass, drums and keyboards.
-They toured for thirteen years and released three albums.
+The band featured guitar, bass, drums, harmonica and keyboards.
+They toured for thirteen years and released four albums (see discogs).
 The All-Star Frogs featured keyboardist James Mitchell Hill, whose playing has been compared to Booker T. Jones.
 Hill continues to play with Tumatoe through the present day.

 Duke Tumatoe and The Power Trio

 In 1983, Tumatoe disbanded The All-Star Frogs and formed The Power Trio.
 The new group consisted of guitar, bass, drums and keys, though certain lineup changes featured two guitarists and no keys.
 The Power Trio performed an average of 200 dates per year, and have released twelve albums to date.